Begin Main Content Area

 Pennsylvania law requires all Pennsylvania motor vehicle owners to maintain vehicle liability insurance (financial responsibility) on a currently registered vehicle.
 Vehicle liability insurance covers the property damage or injuries you may cause others in a crash.

-lapse in insurance coverage results in the suspension of your vehicle registration privilege for three months, unless the lapse of insurance was for a period of less than 31 days and the owner or registrant proves to PennDOT that the vehicle was not operated during this short lapse in coverage.
+lapse in insurance coverage results in the suspension of your vehicle registration privilege for three months, unless the lapse of insurance was for a period of 30 days or less and the owner or registrant proves to PennDOT that the vehicle was not operated during this short lapse in coverage.
 The registration plate and card must be surrendered to PennDOT in order to serve the suspension.
 Restoration fees and proof of insurance must be submitted prior to having your registration restored.

 In lieu of serving a registration suspension, you have the option to pay a civil penalty.
 The optional civil penalty fee is $500.
 Additionally, you are required to pay a restoration fee.
 Please refer to Form MV-70S, "The Bureau of Motor Vehicles Schedule of Fees," for the current fees.
 You may opt to pay the civil penalty in lieu of suspension no more than once in a 12-month period.
 Payment of the civil penalty, along with your restoration fee and proof of current insurance, will allow you to maintain registration on your vehicle without the requirement to serve a three month registration suspension.
 To use this option, visit PennDOT's Online Services by using the link for Restorations followed by Pay Your Civil Penalty Fee in Lieu of FR Suspension.
 Complete the required steps, or you may mail your certified check or money order payable to the PA Department of Transportation, with current proof of insurance and completed Form MV-222 (PDF), "Application for Payment of Civil Penalty in Lieu of Registration Suspension," to the address on the form.
 Please refer to Form MV-70S, “The Bureau of Motor Vehicles Schedule of Fees,” for the current fees.